What is Arts Psychotherapy?

 What outcomes may be expected?

 Psychotherapy supports a process of change.
 A person may come to understand patterns of discomfort, dissatisfaction or suffering in their life.
 They may make meaning from this and be more able to make conscious choices that lead to different experience of themselves and the world.
-A person can develop a greater capacity to be in charge of their life, empowered and self-directing, and experience increasing joy, meaning, peac of mind and heart, purposefulness, insight and self-knowledge.
+A person can develop a greater capacity to be in charge of their life, empowered and self-directing, and experience increasing joy, meaning, peace of mind, purposefulness, insight and self-knowledge.

 The process of psychotherapy addresses symptom reduction in a person’s life.
 In addition, it goes further and addresses the cause of longstanding patterns, supporting improved functioning.
 It can promote integration of trauma and the responses that emerge in clients’ emotional reactions, thoughts, and behaviours.